notrab/nextjs-commercejs-example/README.md

 }
 ```

-### 12. Run it locally!

 That's it!

+### 12. Run it locally

 Now you're ready to go!
 Type `npm run dev` in your Terminal, and head to the local port to browse your Next.js powered commerce site.